Literature & Research Library:

 Foundations of Thinking Across the Curriculum

 Learning is active and constructed through experience.
-Students build knowledge through interaction rather than passive reception.
-This supports the idea that thinking must be intentionally developed within disciplines.
+Piaget emphasized that students build knowledge through hands-on interaction with their environment, while Vygotsky highlighted the critical role of social interaction and dialogue in shaping understanding.
+Together, their work supports the idea that thinking must be intentionally developed within disciplines through both individual exploration and collaborative learning.

 Learning occurs through collaboration, dialogue, and guided support.
 Disciplinary thinking develops when students engage in discussion and shared inquiry.